locaweb/leela-docs/user/udp_proto.rst

   event.
 If you don't provide this value the server will use the current timestamp;

+:tags: [optional] the current flags are currently defined:

+       :T: mark the event as transient, i.e., data will not be persisted (useful for high-frequency data that you only want to monitor);

 There is no *ack* [=confirmation the event was received] whatsoever.
+There is no authentication nor authorization.
+Also remember the transport protocol is *UDP*.

-If you need such a feature, use a different protocol [e.g. TCP].
+If you need such a features, use a different protocol.

 Example
 =======